keep-the-receipts/data-extraction/README.md

 ## Pull Request Review checks

+_You will need to open the original PDF file to do comparisons/spot-checks_

-- Did the capture all the data? (or is there another file or pull request for other tables, e.g. when it's different column headings in the different tables)
+- Does it capture all the data? (or is there another file or pull request for other tables, e.g. when it's different column headings in the different tables)
 - Is the data in the correct column?
 Sometimes some rows are shifted and not aligned with the respective heading.
 - Is each "record" - one supplier, one buyer, one order amount - in one row?
 Sometimes tabula splits multiline cells into multiple rows - these must be single rows (with multiple lines as in the PDF table) in the CSV.